Continuous Patrolling Games: Solving the Game for Trees

 Thus we have established the following result by explicit construction.

-\begin{lemma} Let $Q$ be a tree.
-Then there is a tour $S^E$, an $E$-patrolling strategy, of length $2\left(\mu+ \lambda(E)\right)$ such that every point $x$ of $Q$ is visited at least twice at times that differ by at least~$\alpha$. \end{lemma}
+\begin{lemma} Suppose $Q$ is a tree.
+Then there is a tour $S^E$, called an {\em $E$-patrolling strategy}, of length $2\left(\mu+ \lambda(E)\right)$ such that every point $x$ of $Q$ is visited at least twice at times that differ by at least~$\alpha$. \end{lemma}

-We conjecture that $E$-patrolling strategies are always optimal for trees, and we later confirm the conjecture in some special cases.
-For now we give a general bound on the value of the game obtained by using an $E$-patrolling strategy.
-Let $v^* \equiv \alpha / (\mu + \lambda(E))$.
+We can obtain a lower bound on the value of the game obtained by using an $E$-patrolling strategy.